maxime-bouton/cards/doc/contributing.rst

 Running tests
 ^^^^^^^^^^^^^

-Before any commit to the master branch or pull request, verify all tests pass under the different configuration considered.
+Before any commit or pull request to the master branch, verify all tests pass under the different configuration considered.

 .. tab-set::
     .. tab-item:: Running all tests